AI Resources

 - Detection and consequences: Explain how AI-generated content will be reviewed and potential academic consequences of misuse.

-Below, you'll find one example of an AI course policy.
+Below, you'll find a sample AI course policy you're welcome to edit and adapt to meet your needs.
 We encourage faculty to work collaboratively with colleagues in your departments to identify AI course policies that align with the unique needs of your discipline.
 The Academic Senate for California Community College's Academic Integrity Policies in the Age of Artificial Intelligence Resource Document includes additional helpful guidance.

 Student Use of AI